 This heterogenic phenotype associated with stroke is indicative of the synergistic effects of genetic and environmental determinants.
-Smoking, or being the first degree relative of a stroke patient, is reported to independently almost double the risk of ischemic stroke, supporting the hypothesis that stroke is a result of an intricate interplay between the genes and environment.
+Smoking, or being the first-degree relative of someone who has had a stroke, is reported to independently almost double the risk of ischemic stroke, supporting the hypothesis that stroke is a result of an intricate interplay between the genes and environment.

 The mission of our laboratory is to identify those genetic factors and elucidate their role in the risk of vascular disease.